sara-graca/lowresource-xlsr-finetune/README.md

-# Wav2Vec2 ASR Pipeline for Low-Resource Languages
+# ASR Pipeline for Low-Resource Languages

-A toolkit for building automatic speech recognition (ASR) models for under-documented languages, built around fine-tuning XLSR-Wav2Vec2.
-It covers the full workflow: turning raw recordings + annotations into a clean training dataset, fine-tuning the model, and running inference on new audio with output formats ready for linguistic annotation tools.
+A toolkit for building automatic speech recognition (ASR) models for under-documented languages, built around fine-tuning XLS-R. It covers the full workflow: turning raw recordings + annotations into a clean training dataset, fine-tuning the model, and running inference on new audio with output formats ready for linguistic annotation tools.